08 September, 2016

 The Details tab will present us with details on the hooked browser and the host the browser is running on.

-The logs tab will show us shows us the a log of the events on that browser such a when it came online, mouse clicks within the page and user keystrokes.
-In the demo page I had typed “abcdef” in the text box, as you can see in the screenshot below those actions are all captured in the log.
+The Logs tab shows us a log of the events on that browser such as when it came online, mouse clicks within the page and user keystrokes.
+In the demo page I had typed "abcdef" in the text box, as you can see in the screenshot below those actions are all captured in the log.

-On the rider you can submit arbitrary HTTP requests on behalf of the hooked browser.
+On the Rider tab you can submit arbitrary HTTP requests on behalf of the hooked browser.
 The History panel records each request sent by the rider.

 Related Resources